-My hubby and I do this ALL THE TIME!
-We bring a few dishes, yes a few, that we know we would eat and choices that fit our lifestyle choices.
-That way, if there are foods there that we choose not to eat, we won’t go hungry. 🙂
+I do this ALL THE TIME!
+I bring a few dishes, yes a few, that I know I would eat bringing choices that fits my lifestyle.
+That way, if there are foods there that I choose not to eat, I won’t go hungry. 🙂

 6) Eat your veggies and protein first.

-Fill up on the good stuff before digging into the bread and taters and then pie!
+Fill up on the good stuff before digging into the bread, taters and pie!
 Protein will keep you fuller longer as will those high fiber veggies.
 And, you are more likely to over eat those simple carbs than you would broccoli.

 7) Eat your favorite foods and skip the mundanes.

-Don’t waste your calories on that mushy green bean casserole or the weird cranberry slices from a can… oh wait.. those are my mundanes.
-Stick to your favs to start and ask then yourself if that mundane food is really worth the added pounds.
+Don’t waste your calories on that mushy green bean casserole or the weird cranberry slices from a can.
+Stick to your favs to start and then ask yourself if that mundane food is really worth the added pounds.

 8) Put your fork down between bites.

 Yes, do this.
 If you have never done this it may seem like a laborious act.
 But, it really isn’t.
-I practice this daily, especially when we are out to dinner or at a friends house to really enjoy my food and family at dinner time.
+I practice this daily, especially when I am out to dinner or at a friends house to really enjoy my food and family at dinner time.
 So, instead of counting how many times to chew each bite, just set your fork down between bites.
-It’s polite, it shows you are enjoying your food and the company and slows you down from shoveling that stuffing in your pie hole like a bulking bodybuilder.
+It’s polite, it shows you are enjoying the food and good company and it slows you down from shoveling that stuffing in your pie hole like a bulking bodybuilder.

 9) Wait 20 minutes before helping yourself to seconds, or thirds.